Samsung Galaxy Z Flip 7: Rumors, leaks, and everything we know so far

 The Galaxy Z Flip 7 FE is rumored to sport the same 6.7-inch OLED display as the Galaxy Z Flip 6, likely to cut costs with already-available panels.
 According to recent leaks, the device will also adopt the same cover screen design as the Z Flip 6.

 Unlike the Z Flip 7, the Fan Edition phone may be powered by an Exynos chip.
 However, it may be a lower-powered Exynos 2400e, which powers the Galaxy S24 FE.
-This could be how Samsung will bring the phone at a cheaper price point.
+This could be how Samsung will bring the phone to a cheaper price point.

 Rear cameras may also be the same at 50MP and 12MP, and the phone may measure 165.1 x 71.7 x 7.4mm when open.